vuepress/core/docs/reference/config.md

 #### markdown.links.internalTag

-- Type: `'a' | 'RouterLink'`
+- Type: `'a' | 'RouterLink' | 'VPLink'`

-- Default: `'RouterLink'`
+- Default: `'VPLink'`

 - Details:

   Tag for internal links.

-  By default, this plugin will transform internal links to `<RouterLink>`.
-You can set this option to `'a'` to disable this feature.
+  By default, this plugin will transform internal links to `<VPLink>` with SPA navigation support.

+  You can set this option to `'RouterLink'` for standard router link with exact route resolving and active and exactActive state, or set this option to `'a'` to disable this feature.

 #### markdown.links.externalAttrs